 REJECTION USUALLY ISN’T AN INSULT OR MEANINGFUL

 If you know that you have quality music then the most common form of rejection will be “it’s not what we are looking for.”
 Which really isn’t rejection at all, it’s just someone saying that what you do doesn’t fit what they want.
-Sometimes people hear that as “your music isn’t any good”, but it very well may not be, and if you know that your music is good then there opinion really doesn’t matter very much .
+Sometimes people hear that as “your music isn’t any good”, but it very well may not be, and understanding that no music fits all needs is vital.

 BE COURTEOUS – EVERY PERSON MATTERS

-The message I hear more then anything else from big shots is that nobody on the way up is “big enough” to be a jerk, that professionals in the business simply don’t want to work with jerks.
-Also audiences remember if you treat them poorly.
+The message I hear more than anything else from big shots is that nobody on the way up is “big enough” to be a jerk that professionals in the business simply don’t want to work with jerks.
+Also, audiences remember if you treat them poorly.
 It may be part of your image (or real personality) to be a jerk, and that may work as part of your show, but nobody likes to be disrespected in person and they’ll remember it.
-And they’ll tell someone
+And they’ll tell someone.

 IT’S “WHO YOU KNOW” IN THIS BUSINESS, SO MAKE SOME FRIENDS!